DavidSM64/Diddy-Kong-Racing/README.md

 }
 ```

-As of April 29th, 2022, this is our current score:
+As of May 23rd, 2022, this is our current score:
 ```
  =======================================================
          ADVENTURE ONE (ASM -> C Decompilation)